 CEQA requires that an EIR identify the environmentally superior alternative of a project other than the No Project Alternative (CEQA Guidelines Section 15126.6(e)(2).
 As discussed in Section 7.6.1, the Aboveground Pipeline Infrastructure Alternative would result in minor reductions in environmental effects when compared to the proposed Project.
 The Aboveground Pipeline Infrastructure Alternative is therefore considered the Environmentally Superior Alternative.
 While the Aboveground Pipeline Infrastructure Alternative would potentially reduce air quality, biological and cultural resource impacts, it would not avoid them.
 In comparison, under the On-site Soil Storage Alternative, potential noise impacts would be slightly reduced relative to the proposed Project because the activities would be relocated away from sensitive receptors.
 However, the Elimination of On-site Soil Storage Alternative would result in greater impacts to existing landfills due to the substantial increase in soil export quantities, and would result in greater impacts to the Topock TCP and Tribal resources because native soil would be removed from the site.
+Under the Freshwater Supply in California Alternative, constructionrelated significant and unavoidable noise impacts to receptors in Arizona would be eliminated; however, significant and unavoidable noise impacts would remain for the Project as a whole.
+Additionally, increased air quality and biological resources impacts would result.

-It is important to note that the Aboveground Pipeline Alternative would not achieve the fundamental Project objectives.
+It is important to note that the Aboveground Pipeline Alternative would not achieve most of the basic fundamental Project objectives, but not every single objective.
 The Project objectives are to ensure the Final Groundwater Remedy achieves cleanup levels and/or performance goals and compliance with RAO's within a reasonable time frame; minimize ground disturbance to protect biological, historical, cultural resources and aesthetic impacts to the extent feasible; to ensure efficiency and compliance with health and safety standards in consideration of public safety.
 The construction and long-term operation and maintenance of the Aboveground Pipeline Alternative would result in greater worker and public safety issues associated with an increased risk of injury or even death associated with worker/visitor falls due to the Project Area's topography and steep slopes.
 Further, the Aboveground Pipeline Alternative would require increased maintenance requirements, such as sand blasting and painting every 10 years.
-Since the construction and long-term maintenance and operation of the Aboveground Pipeline Alternative would result in greater risks to worker and public safety issues as well as greater aesthetic impacts, this alternative would not meet the objectives of the Project.
+Since the construction and long-term maintenance and operation of the Aboveground Pipeline Alternative would result in greater risks to worker and public safety issues as well as greater aesthetic impacts, this alternative would not meet two of the environmental objectives of the Project.